Configure inputs to begin

 Yes, NetSolP is available on ProteinIQ with no downloads or installation required.
 The web interface processes sequences on our servers using the original DTU models.

-Scores above 0.69 are classified as soluble.
+The NetSolP paper reports 0.69 as the solubility threshold.
 We recommend prioritizing sequences with scores above 0.8 for high-confidence predictions.
 Scores between 0.5 and 0.69 indicate borderline cases worth experimental testing.

 On the PSI:Biology benchmark, NetSolP achieves 70% accuracy, 0.29 Matthews correlation coefficient, and 0.73 area under the ROC curve.
 This outperforms other sequence-based predictors that don't require MSA.